Alestrio/GI05-Reports/main.md

 ```

 **Updating the Laplacian Matrix**
 The diamond formation is modeled using a Laplacian matrix to define the interaction topology among the robots.
-With the addition of the fourth follower, the adjacency matrix A and degree matrix 𝐷 were updated as follows:
+With the addition of the fourth follower, the adjacency matrix A and degree matrix $D$ were updated as follows:

 ![alt text](img/matrice_laplacienne.jpg)